 Here are the basic shapes to cut from the felt.

 To give the ears dimension, I folded the sides of the ears to the center and place them between the two body pieces and machine sewed around the edge.

 Add some facial details and you have a groundhog finger puppet.
 To use the finger puppet for the hiding groundhog just place it over a large popsicle stick.

-My crafting partners also made their own groundhog puppets.
+You don’t have to sew to make this cute little groundhog.
+My crafting partners also made their own groundhog puppets with glue.
 To make it simple for them they glued their groundhog pieces directly to the popsicle stick.